CogBlender: Towards Continuous Cognitive Intervention in Text-to-Image Generation: Method

+Let $p$ denote a base text prompt, and $\mathbf{s} = (s_1,\dots,s_n)\in [0,1]^n$ a target cognitive score vector, with each dimension representing a cognitive attribute (e.g., valence, arousal, dominance, memorability).
+The goal is to synthesize an image that remains semantically consistent with $p$ while achieving precise and continuous control over the target cognitive state $\mathbf{s}$, despite the inherently discrete nature of textual conditioning.

+To parameterize cognitive control, we define the \textbf{cognitive space} as the $n$-dimensional unit hypercube $\mathcal{S} = [0,1]^n$.
+Ideally, each point $\mathbf{s} \in \mathcal{S}$ would correspond to a text prompt that induces the desired cognitive effect.
+However, due to the discrete and symbolic nature of natural language, such a continuous mapping is not directly attainable.
+To bridge this gap, we introduce a finite set of \textbf{cognitive anchors} that discretize the boundary of $\mathcal{S}$ and serve as basis states for approximation.
+Each anchor is defined as a binary vector

-\paragraph{Cognitive Anchors} To delineate the boundaries of the cognitive space $\mathcal{S}$, we define the vertices of its $n$-dimensional hypercube as \textbf{Cognitive Anchors}.
-These $2^n$ vertices are encoded as binary vectors $\mathbf{a}^k \in \{0,1\}^n$, each representing an extreme cognitive state in which every dimension is either minimally or maximally expressed.
-For example, in a two-dimensional cognitive space spanned by \textit{Valence} and \textit{Arousal}, with the base prompt $p$ given as \textit{“a valley”}, the cognitive anchor $\mathbf{a}^1=(0,0)$ represents a state of low pleasure (i.e., low valence) and low energy (i.e., low arousal).
-Its semantic could be expressed as prompt \textit{“a desolate, misty valley rendered in cold, muted tones.”} In contrast, the anchor $\mathbf{a}^{4}=(1,1)$ corresponds to a high-valence, high-arousal state, whose semantics can be represented as \textit{“a vibrant, sun-drenched valley filled with blooming flowers”}.
+representing an extreme cognitive configuration in which each dimension is either minimally ($0$) or maximally ($1$) expressed.
+We then construct semantic representations for these anchors and use them to approximate the semantics of arbitrary $\mathbf{s} \in \mathcal{S}$.
+For example, in a two-dimensional valence--arousal space with base prompt $p = \text{``a valley''}$, the anchor $\mathbf{a}^1 = (0,0)$ corresponds to low valence and low arousal.
+A possible semantic realization is ``a desolate, misty valley rendered in cold, muted tones.''